wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 Archery is a prized skill in both fae and elven martial society, and talented bowyers and fletchers are afforded a great deal of respect.

-Even the military doctrine of the Court of Briars demands ranged superiority; as such, the Lady-Commander has lured and charmed a talented bowyer
+Even the military doctrine of the Court of Briars demands ranged superiority, and skeletal hands are not suited to fine craftsmanship.
+As such, the Lady-Commander has lured a talented human bowyer to the Citadel and and charmed him.
+He is guarded at all times.
+In his charmed state, he does not want to leave, and rather enjoys the safety and solitude of the Citadel.
+He is free to come and go, so long as his guards join him.

+> [!info] Inhabitants
+> * Jormun Waite, human craftsman
+> * 2d2 Briarsguard

 ### 13.
 ### 14.